ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

      dmarc-percent   = "pct" *WSP "=" *WSP
                        1*3DIGIT

+   "Keyword" is imported from Section 4.1.2 of [RFC5321].

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 22]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 22]

 Internet-Draft                  DMARCbis                      March 2020

-   "Keyword" is imported from Section 4.1.2 of [RFC5321].

    A size limitation in a dmarc-uri, if provided, is interpreted as a count of units followed by an OPTIONAL unit size ("k" for kilobytes,